 An Overview of Vaping Devices

-When new vapers go shopping for their first e cig, they are often overwhelmed by the many different types of vaping devices, ranging from cig-a-likes and vape pens to regulated and unregulated mods, or advanced personal vaporizers (APVs).
+When new vapers go shopping for their first e cig, they are often overwhelmed by the many different types of vaping devices ,and how e cigs work, ranging from cig-a-likes and vape pens to regulated and unregulated mods, or advanced personal vaporizers (APVs).
 With so many options to choose from, where do you even begin?
 Well, if you’re a smoker looking to ease into vaping, then you may want to start with the cig-a-like.

 A cig-a-like is just as the name implies: it is the original e-cigarette that closely resembles a traditional cigarette, both in function and aesthetics.
 Cig-a-likes are usually shaped just like a tobacco cigarette, but with a little more length to accommodate the battery, which is usually activated upon inhalation.
 The result is an experience much like smoking, except you don’t have to carry around a lighter or worry about containing your ashes (because no combustion = no ashes).
 Cig-a-likes are also compatible with prefilled e liquid cartridges, so all users have to worry about is keeping the cig-a-like charged and changing cartridges when the time comes, unless they go for disposable e cigs which don’t require any recharging or changing of cartridges – they are simply recycled when depleted.
 Cig-a-likes are indeed the best option for hassle-free vaping; however, seasoned vapers do tend to move onto “bigger and better” things.